 In addition to his entrepreneurial pursuits, Jack is a Lecturer in Entrepreneurship at Stanford University.
 He holds an AB in Engineering Sciences from Dartmouth College and an MBA from Stanford University.

-Jordanna Schutz is an investor, technologist, and entrepreneur.
-She has previously invested in areas such as big data, predictive analytics, healthcare, and engineering design and has often taken an active role in moving companies from ideation to commercialization.
+Jordanna is an investor, technologist, and entrepreneur.
+She has invested in areas including big data, predictive analytics, healthcare, and engineering design, and has taken an active role in moving several companies from ideation to commercialization.

-Jordanna holds a S.M. from the Harvard-MIT Division of Health Sciences and Technology, an MBA from MIT Sloan School of Management, and an A.B. from Harvard University in Physics and Mathematics.
+Jordanna holds a Sc.M. from the Harvard-MIT Division of Health Sciences and Technology, an MBA from MIT Sloan School of Management, and an A.B. from Harvard University in Physics and Mathematics.

 DR. RAYMOND LEVITT